Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Related Work and Discussion

 Bravo et al.~\cite{bftlive} have applied consensus synchronizers to several consensus protocols, including a single-shot version of PBFT.
 These protocols and their proofs and are much more straightforward than the full SMR protocols we consider here.
 In particular, since a consensus synchronizer keeps switching processes between views regardless of whether their leaders are correct, the proof of the single-shot PBFT in~\cite{bftlive} does not need to establish analogs of completeness and accuracy (Lemmas~\ref{thm:castro:completeness} and~\ref{thm:castro:all-good}) or deal with the fact that processes may disagree on timeout durations (Lemma~\ref{thm:castro:timers}).

-Byzantine SMR protocols often integrate the view synchronization mechanism into the core protocol, which enables white-box optimizations~\cite{tendermint-arxiv,libra,pbft,ittai-fast-path}.
-Our work does not rule out this approach, but provides a way to make it more systematic: we can first develop efficient mechanisms for view synchronization independently from SMR protocols and do white-box optimizations afterwards, if needed.
-Overall, our synchronizer specification and the analysis of PBFT provide a blueprint for designing provably live and efficient Byzantine SMR protocols.
+Byzantine SMR protocols often integrate view synchronization into the core protocol, enabling white-box optimizations~\cite{tendermint-arxiv,tendermint-netys,libra,pbft}.
+Our work does not rule out this approach, but allows making it more systematic: we can first develop efficient mechanisms for view synchronization independently from SMR protocols, and do white-box optimizations afterwards.

 \iflong